basf/svelte-spectre/src/routes/docs/layouts/dropdown.md

 # {title}

-The Dropdown is a toggled layout for any toggler element & content.
+The Dropdown is a toggled by click layout for any toggler element & content.

 <p>
     <Grid>